mauricekorf/CarefullyCausal/README.md

 <br> Given that we assume that these are the only confounders and that
-no collider bias or selection bias is induced, we would obtain the following simple Directed Acyclic Graph (DAG):
+no collider bias or selection bias is induced, we would obtain the following simple causal Directed Acyclic Graph (DAG):
 <p align="center">
 <img src="man/figures/README-RQ-1.png" width="60%" style="display: block; margin: auto;" />
 </p>